wsurles/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4.png)

+There are 2304 intervals with missing step data.

 Beacause so many steps where filled in with the median fo the interval, The mean and the median are now the same.
 They are also both higher than before.
 We no longer see days with zero steps.
 This was skewing the data to under report the average number of steps per day.